rizinorg/book/src/analysis/symbols.md

 Note that for the automatic downloading to work you need "cabextract" tool, and wget/curl installed.

-Sometimes you don't need to do that from the radare2 itself, thus - two handy rabin2 options:
+Sometimes you don't need to do that from the rizin itself, thus - two handy rz-bin options:

 ```
  -P              show debug/pdb information